bldr-io/bldr/docs/creating-a-block.rst

 6. Advanced Config
 ------------------

 Then make a Configuration.php file.
 This config is the config from symfony.
-You can read their docs for more information
+You can read their docs for more information.

 *src/Configuration.php*